ChristopherFritz/Mokuro-Bookshelf/README.md

 ## Dependencies

-Relies generating Mokuro HTML files using my [Mokuro fork](https://github.com/ChristopherFritz/mokuro), which adds extra information (page count and path to cover image) to the local storage.
+Relies on Mokuro HTML files generating using my [Mokuro fork](https://github.com/ChristopherFritz/mokuro), which adds extra information (page count and path to cover image) to the local storage.